e6m9/note-smith/README.md

 See the License file for license information.

 ## Acknowledgements
-This application utilizes the following packages
+This application utilizes the following packages along with chatgpt as a debugging tool:

 - [https://expressjs.com/](Express.js)
 - [https://www.npmjs.com/package/uuid](uuid)